github/docs/content/codespaces/getting-started/deep-dive.md

 * In the browser: on your list of codespaces at [https://github.com/codespaces](https://github.com/codespaces), click the ellipsis (**...**) to the right of the codespace you want to stop and click **Stop codespace**.
 * In {% data variables.product.prodname_vscode_shortname %}: open [the {% data variables.product.prodname_vscode_command_palette %}](/codespaces/codespaces-reference/using-the-vs-code-command-palette-in-codespaces#suspending-or-stopping-a-codespace) - for example, by pressing <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Enter</kbd> (Windows/Linux) or <kbd>Shift</kbd>+<kbd>Command</kbd>+<kbd>P</kbd> (Mac) - type `Codespaces: stop` then press <kbd>Enter</kbd>.
 * In the JetBrains client, click the stop button at the top of the {% data variables.product.prodname_github_codespaces %} tool window.
 For more information, see the "JetBrains IDEs" tab of "[Stopping and starting a codespace](/codespaces/developing-in-codespaces/stopping-and-starting-a-codespace)."
 * In a terminal window: use the {% data variables.product.prodname_cli %} command `gh codespace stop`.
-For more information, see "[Using Codespaces with GitHub CLI](/codespaces/developing-in-codespaces/using-github-codespaces-with-github-cli#gh-commands-for-github-codespaces)."
+For more information, see "[Using {% data variables.product.prodname_github_codespaces %} with {% data variables.product.prodname_cli %}](/codespaces/developing-in-codespaces/using-github-codespaces-with-github-cli#gh-commands-for-github-codespaces)."

 If you exit your codespace without running the stop command (for example, by closing the browser tab), or if you leave the codespace running without interaction, the codespace and its running processes will continue for the duration of the inactivity timeout period.